livegnik/2way-poc-design/02-architecture/managers/13-health-manager.md

 Failure behavior:

 * Publication failures trigger retries with exponential backoff.
-After `health.publication.max_retries` failures, readiness is set to false and a `critical` log is emitted.
+After `health.publication.max_retries` failures, readiness is set to false and a `critical` log is emitted per the same fail-closed rules in `01-protocol/09-errors-and-failure-modes.md`.

 ## 9. Component interactions

 * **Config Manager**: Provides `health.*` snapshots.
 Health Manager observes the prepare/commit flow and applies new thresholds atomically.
-* **Log Manager**: Receives structured logs for every component transition and global readiness/liveness change.
+* **Log Manager**: Receives structured logs for every component transition and global readiness and liveness change.
 * **Event Manager**: Receives notifications when readiness or liveness changes, or when a component transitions to `failed` if `health.event_notifications` is true.
 * **DoS Guard Manager**: Consumes health state to adjust admission policy.
-Health Manager ensures DoS Guard is informed when readiness changes.
+Health Manager ensures DoS Guard is informed when readiness changes to support escalation semantics in `01-protocol/11-dos-guard-and-client-puzzles.md`.
-* **Network Manager**: Supplies transport-level telemetry (connection counts, listener status) as part of its heartbeat.
+* **Network Manager**: Supplies transport-level telemetry (connection counts, listener status) as part of its heartbeat, following the signaling guarantees and trust boundaries defined in `01-protocol/08-network-transport-requirements.md`.
 * **State Manager / Graph Manager / Storage Manager / Schema Manager / ACL Manager / Key Manager / Auth Manager / App Manager / Event Manager / Log Manager**: Each emits health signals.
 Health Manager enforces that all critical managers participate.

 ## 10. Failure handling and rejection behavior

 * Health Manager follows the precedence rules in `01-protocol/09-errors-and-failure-modes.md`.
 Validation failures are classified as structural; evaluator failures are resource-level; sink notification failures are environmental.
-* When Health Manager itself encounters a fatal error, it emits `health.manager_failed` logs, sets liveness to `dead`, readiness to `not_ready`, and signals Event Manager and DoS Guard to halt admissions.
+* When Health Manager itself encounters a fatal error, it emits `health.manager_failed` logs, sets liveness to `dead`, readiness to `not_ready`, and signals Event Manager and DoS Guard to halt admissions, ensuring DoS Guard follows its fail-closed requirements in `01-protocol/11-dos-guard-and-client-puzzles.md`.
 * Missing signals for a component cause escalation: `unknown` after the timeout; `degraded` after two timeouts; `failed` after three consecutive timeouts or an explicit `failed` signal.

 ## 11. Security and trust boundaries

-* Health queries via HTTP require an OperationContext whose identity carries the admin ACL role defined in `health.admin_acl_role`, enforcing `01-protocol/06-access-control-model.md`.
+* Health queries via HTTP require an OperationContext whose identity carries the admin ACL role defined in `health.admin_acl_role`, enforcing `01-protocol/06-access-control-model.md` and binding to the identity primitives in `01-protocol/05-keys-and-identity.md`.
 * Health snapshots do not expose raw metrics for components unless the requester is authorized.
-Unprivileged callers receive only aggregate readiness/liveness state.
+Unprivileged callers receive only aggregate readiness and liveness state.
 * All health data is transient.
 Persistent storage occurs only through Log Manager (structured logs) and optional Event Manager notifications.
 * Health Manager treats incoming signals as untrusted.
 Spoofed or malformed signals cannot change global state without passing validation.